 Research has more closely defined the location of prescribed opioid diversion into illicit use in the supply chain from the manufacturer to the distributor, retailer, and the end user (the pain patient).
 This information carries with it substantial public policy and regulatory implications.
-The 2020

-National Survey on Drug Use and Health asked non-medical users of prescription opioids how they obtained their most recently used drugs [43].
-Among persons 12 years of age or older, 42.0% got them through a prescription from one doctor (vs. 17.3% in 2009-2010), 34.4% obtained their prescription opioids from a friend or relative for free, 9.2% bought them from a friend or relative, and 3.7% took them from a friend or relative without asking [43].
-Less frequent sources included a drug dealer or other stranger (6.2%); multiple doctors (1.0%); and theft from a doctor's office, clinic, hospital, or pharmacy (0.6%) (vs. 0.2% in 2009-2010) [43].
+The 2021 National Survey on Drug Use and Health asked non-medical users of prescription opioids how they obtained their most recently used drugs [43].
+Among persons 12 years of age or older, 39.3% got their prescription opioids through a prescription from one doctor (vs. 17.3% in 2009-2010), 33.9% obtained them from a friend or relative for free, 7.3% bought them from a friend or relative, and 3.7% took them from a friend or relative without asking [43].
+Less frequent sources included a drug dealer or other stranger (7.9%); multiple doctors (3.2%); and theft from a doctor's office, clinic, hospital, or pharmacy (0.7%) [43].

 As discussed, UDTs can give insight into patients who are misusing opioids.
 A random sample of UDT results from 800 pain patients treated at a Veterans Affairs facility found that 25.2% were negative for the prescribed opioid while 19.5% were positive for an illicit drug/unreported opioid [44].
-Negative UDT results for the prescribed opioid do not necessarily indicate diversion, but may indicate the patient halted his/her use due to side effects, lack of efficacy, or pain remission.
+Negative UDT results for the prescribed opioid do not necessarily indicate diversion but may indicate the patient halted his/her use due to side effects, lack of efficacy, or pain remission.
 The concern arises over the increasingly stringent climate surrounding clinical decision-making regarding aberrant UDT results and that a negative result for the prescribed opioid or a positive UDT may serve as the pretense to terminate a patient rather than guide him/her into addiction treatment or an alternative pain management program [45].